Consider the following when performing debug and verification with Vitis HLS:

 - After you create a test bench for your C++ code, Xilinx recommends importing the test bench into your Vitis HLS project to leverage the verification features built into the flow.

 - Prior to synthesizing the design with Vitis HLS, use the pre-synthesis C simulation flow to verify that your design works correctly in the Vitis HLS environment.
-For more information, see Verifying Code with C Simulation in the Vitis HLS flow of the Vitis Unified Software Platform Documentation (UG1416)).
+For more information, see this link in the Vitis HLS User Guide (UG1399).

 - After synthesizing the design, use the post-synthesis C/RTL co-simulation flow to verify that the generated RTL behaves as expected.
 Running the C/RTL co-simulation flow also generates profiling information useful for analyzing the performance of the design.